gioxx/Nebula.KB/blog/2026-07-27-ExchangeOnlineGraphAssemblyClash/index.md

 {/* truncate */}

-:::danger[Current status — July 27, 2026]
+:::danger[Current status — August 17, 2026]
 The Microsoft Graph PowerShell issue tracking this problem is still open and no generally available vendor fix has been confirmed.
-Treat the workaround below as temporary and retest it whenever either module is updated.
+Microsoft.Graph 2.39.0 did not remove the combined-session problem in the follow-up test, so treat the workaround below as temporary and retest it whenever either module is updated.
 :::

 ## Confirmed environment